dret/lectures/api-days-singapore-2024/masterclass-questions.md

  - Yes, and the externally-facing APIs always are a subset of the APIs provided on a developer platform
  - *Yes, and which APIs you are offering entirely depends on the business goals that you have for these two classes of platforms*

+- What is the main value that a platform can bring to a business?
+ - If it's a platform business, the platform will be the main value driver for the business.
+ - A platform can serve as a good way to increase the productivity of internal teams.
+ - A platform makes it easier for partners to engage with you and will also make it easier to scale the number of partners.
+ - *All of the above.*

+- Should every organization strive to create an internal developer platform?
+ - Yes, platforms will always increase the productivity of development teams.
+ - No, they should wait until development teams are requesting a platform.
+ - *No, but they should do the math and consider whether a platform could make the organization overall more effective and faster.*

 ### Part 3: Platform Engineering